 Federal Income Taxes - The Fund complies with the requirements of Subchapter M of the Internal Revenue Code of 1986, as amended, necessary to qualify as a regulated investment company and distributes substantially all net taxable investment income and net realized gains to shareholders in a manner which results in no tax cost to the Fund.
 Therefore, no federal income or excise tax provision is required.
-As of and during the year ended April 30, 2021, the Fund did not have any tax positions that did not meet the "more-likely-than-not" threshold of being sustained by the applicable tax authority.
+As of and during the year ended April 30, 2023, the Fund did not have any tax positions that did not meet the "more-likely-than-not" threshold of being sustained by the applicable tax authority.
 The Fund recognizes interest and penalties, if any, related to unrecognized tax benefits on uncertain tax positions as income tax expense in the Statement of Operations.
-During the year ended April 30, 2021, the Fund did not incur any interest or penalties.
+During the year ended April 30, 2023, the Fund did not incur any interest or penalties.
+The Fund is subject to examination by U.S. taxing authorities for the tax years ended April 30, 2020 through 2023.